tilahunmichael/simple_shell/README.md

 ```
 ## Authors

-Project to be done in teams of 2 people (your team: Adetoun Lawal, tilahun debele)
+Project to be done in teams of 2 people (your team: Adetoun Lawal, tilahun debele)-

 ```